dani8439/ztm_dsa/HashTables/notes.md

 Theoretically when you have a collision it slows down reading and writing a hash table with `O(n/k)` where `k` is the size of your hash table.
 And because we remove constants, it becomes an `O(n)` operation.
 Collision will likely happen in every hash table implementation.
 Not a common interview question, but do want to know abou tit so we can talk about it.

 If we go to wikipedia, and Hash tables, and look at hash collision, there's a ton of different ways to solve this.
 There's separate chaining, open addressing, Robin Hood hashing.
 All sorts of ways to fix it.
 There is a bit of a downside.
 When we talk about fast lookups in hash tables, occasionally it might take O(n) depending on the hash function.

+# Hash Tables in Different Languages

+Hash tables are implemented differently in different languages.
+Most of the time the key and the value can be any type of data structure.
+Can have a function as a value.
+Another object if we want as a value.
+Can have an array.
+Can do this in arrays as well.
+Not just numbers and strings.
+Can also have keys that are more than just strings.
+Could potentially have functions as keys, and a value that is also a function.

+In JS in an object, if you pass a key that is a number or a function, it gets stringified and it only allows string keys.
+With ES6, you have `Map` and `Sets`.

+A `Map` is created like `const a = new Map()`.
+Different between an object and a map is that a map allows you to save any data type as the key.
+With an object you can only save the key as a string.
+With a map, it allows us if we want, to even have functions or arrays as keys.
+Another benefit of Map is that it maintains insertion order.

+With an object there is no order.
+Our data is inserted randomly in different places.
+When we grab all the values of an object, there is no order like there is with arrays.
+But there are some versions of hash tables like maps in JS that maintain this order of insertion, so when we loop through, we have this maintained order.

+`Set` is another feature, sort of like a Map, but it only stores the keys and no value. `const b = new Set()`.
+Each language comes with its own pre-built versions of data structures.
+At the end of the day, all of them are hash tables.